-Sometimes I look at life like it is a big Sim game, and I wonder how people are able to live in their houses without setting them on fire.
+Sometimes I look at life like it is a big Sims game, and I wonder how people are able to live in their houses without setting them on fire.

 I force myself to remember that some people in my life who may not have their shit together right now will eventually get it together.
 And then they will be so amazing and self-assured.
 Right now, I have to see them as they are.

-When I’m with wealthier friends, I tend to feel a tension about cleaning, because on the one hand, I love to clean, but on the other hand, I sometimes feel like I’m acting like a servant.
+When I’m with wealthier friends, I tend to feel awkward about cleaning things, because on the one hand, I love to clean, but on the other hand, I sometimes feel like I’m acting like a servant.
 It’s pretty silly, but it crosses my mind.

 With less wealthy friends, I tend to be expected to do something in terms of cleaning.
 I don’t usually imagine waiting for someone else to do it.
 Class issues, I guess.